Make space for living. It’s our tagline. Who knew it would have special meaning for us in 2019 as we make space for a new company?

 A walk-in closet (also known as a dressing room) is considered one of the most essential features for homebuyers.

-The 2017 Canadian Homebuyer Preference National Study shows that good energy-efficiency is another of the top home features buyers want and will pay more for.
+The 2017 Canadian Homebuyer Preference National Study shows that better energy efficiency is another of the top home features buyers want and will pay more for.

-That Canadian Home Builders Association study also cited energy-efficiency as one of the most desired home features from buyers.
+That Canadian Home Builders Association study also cited energy efficiency as one of the most desired home features for buyers.